shipyardapp/Shipyard-Documentation/faqs.md

 ## **I have an infrequently asked question!**

 Great!
 We'd love to answer it.
-[Send us an email](mailto:support@shipyardapp.com), or chat with us by clicking the chat icon in the bottom right corner.
+[Send us an email](mailto:support@shipyardapp.com), or chat with us by clicking on the chat icon in the bottom right corner.

+[//]: # "Testing if comments show up in Gitbook"